rakeshch/Identification-of-Lane-Lines-on-the-Road/README.md

-In this project, I used Python and OpenCV to build a pipeline that detects lane lines on road images and eventually applying the pipeline to video (frames) that has roads with lane lines.
+In this project, I used Python and OpenCV (Open-Source Computer Vision) to build a pipeline that detects lane lines on road images and eventually applying the pipeline to video (frames) that has roads with lane lines.

+Step 1: Getting setup with Python

+To do this project, you will need Python 3 along with the numpy, matplotlib, and OpenCV libraries, as well as Jupyter Notebook installed.

+There are two ways to get up and running:

+1. Anaconda
+2. Docker

+We recommend you first try setting up your environment with Anaconda.
+It's faster to get up and running and has fewer moving parts.

+If the Anaconda installation gives you trouble, try Docker instead.

+Follow the instructions in this [README](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md).

 Below are the steps involved in the pipeline:
 1. Reading an image